 This is all the gear I have and use for weddings and personal work.
 Almost everything shown here fits into my backpack and I carry it for all my weddings.
 I set my backpack down whenever I can, during prep, ceremony and reception, but for the most part I have it on me at all times.

 Two Canon 5D Mark IVs : At weddings I carry one on each shoulder using my Holdfast Money Maker Strap.
 I usually have a wide lens on one and a longer on the other.
-I used to use Mark IIIs, but switched for the Mark IV this year and I love it.
+I used to use Mark IIIs, but switched for the Mark IV last year and I love it.
 The ISO alone was worth the switch for me, since I shoot at really high ISOs pretty often.

 L E N S E S:

 I bring 5 lenses to all weddings and use them all at almost every wedding.
 The only lens that sometimes doesn’t get used is the 135mm, and I’ll explain why below.
 To give you an idea of how much each lens is used, I went through a few recent weddings and figured out the percentages.
 From all photos I deliver, on average, here are the percentage taken with each lens:

 35mm – 15-20%

 50mm – 30-35%